Erectin Review: Worst ED Supplement We've Reviewed

 Leading Edge Health claims that Erectin can help consumers “get bigger, harder erections” and “last longer” during sex.

-But does the supplement contain research-backed ingredients proven to have these effects, or are these just marketing claims?
-Is Erectin proven in medical studies to work?
-Does the supplement have any unhealthy additive ingredients?
-And how do real users rate and describe the effects of this brand?
+But does Erectin contain research-backed ingredients for improved erection quality?
+Is the supplement proven in clinical studies to work?
+Does Erectin have any unhealthy additive ingredients?
+And how do real users rate and describe the effects of this product?

-In this article we’ll answer all of these questions and more as we review the ingredients in Erectin based on medical research to give our take on whether or not the supplement is likely to be effective for improving erection quality and sexual function.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Erectin to give our take on whether or not the supplement is likely to be effective for improving erection quality and sexual function in men.

-We’ll share our concerns with how the brand publishes ingredient information, as well as our concerns about the claims of a clinical trial.
-We’ll also share real, unsponsored user reviews of the brand.
+We’ll share our concerns with how the brand publishes ingredient information, as well as our concerns about the brand's clinical and health claims.

 Highly Questionable Clinical Claims